US House to vote on deal to end longest government shutdown in history

 "They own the mess that has been created in the United States of America," House Democratic leader Hakeem Jeffries said at a press conference.

-A vote on a bill to end the shutdown is expected at around 7 pm ET on Wednesday (8 am, Singapore time on Thursday).
+A vote on a Bill to end the shutdown is expected at around 7pm ET on Wednesday.
 If approved by the House, the funding package would have to be signed into law by Trump.
-The White House said he supports the bill.
+The White House said he supports the Bill.

 FROM SHUTDOWN BACK TO EPSTEIN